laura-is-here/tiffany-hooton-therapy-hugo/content/transgender-therapy-long-beach/_index.md

 In therapy, I aim to support your exploration of these feelings and provide you with the tools to be the person you need to be.

 ## Confronting the world as a trans, non-binary, or gender non-conforming person

+If you are trans, non-binary, or gender non-conforming, odds are that you've struggled in a world that continues to treat trans individuals as second-class citizens.

+I strongly believe in addressing marginalization during gender therapy in order to support your ability to confront and shine in a world that can be hostile to your existence, and I have a passion for challenging these societal issues outside of therapy in my personal life and the world at large.

 ## HRT and Surgery Letters